-The Office of Projects Victoria (OPV) leadership team is comprised of our Chief Executive Officer, Victorian Chief Engineer, Executive Director Independent Advisory and Director Skills and Performance.
+The Office of Projects Victoria (OPV) leadership team is comprised of our Chief Executive Officer and the Executive Directors of each work group.

 Chief Executive Officer